TAKETODAY/today-infrastructure/today-retry/README.md

 ### XML Configuration

-The following example of declarative iteration uses Spring AOP to repeat a service call to a method called `remoteCall`:
+The following example of declarative iteration uses Infra AOP to repeat a service call to a method called `remoteCall`:

 ```xml